Walt Whitman (1818-1892) is America's greatest poet and perhaps its greatest prophet

 poetry).
 He was also the first major American writer to openly discuss

 homosexuality and present it in a positive light.
-It may not be a stretch to say
+It is probably not a stretch to say

 that the American gay rights movement begins with Whitman.